Unleash/unleash/docs/feature-toggle-types.md

 title: Feature Toggle Types
 ---

+> This feature was introduced in _Unleash v3.5.0_.

 Starting with version `3.5.0` Unleash introduces the concept of feature toggle types.
 The toggle types are heavily inspired by [Pete Hodgson's article on feature toggles](https://martinfowler.com/articles/feature-toggles.html).

 The idea is to make it easier for teams to manage their feature toggles, if they can more clearly classify them.
 The classification will also help us understand the [expected feature toggle lifetime](https://www.unleash-hosted.com/articles/feature-toggle-life-time-best-practices).
 Some feature toggles are meant to live for a few weeks, while we work on the new functionality, while others are of a more permanent nature.